Back to Course

 What is Colonialism?

-Colonialism is the establishment of control and domination of territories and peoples mainly in the developing world by western stronger nations in the 18th and 19th centuries.
-It is the annexation, total control, or political, social, and economic domination of underdeveloped territories by more powerful nations by conquest.
+Colonialism is the establishment of control and domination of territories and people mainly in the developing world by Western, stronger nations in the 18th and 19th centuries.

-Colonialism led to the exploitation, and transformation of their economies to meet the needs of the developed economies, and the imposition of western social, cultural, and economic values.
+Colonialism led to the exploitation, and transformation of their economies to meet the needs of the developed economies, and the imposition of Western social, cultural, and economic values.
 A colonial territory is conquered and ruled by a stronger state.

 European countries scrambled for Africa in the 18th century.
 They scrambled and partitioned African territories among themselves.
 The outcome was conflict over territories or areas among the European Countries.
 To resolve the conflict over scrambling for territory and trade, the Berlin conference was called, from 1884 to 1885, by the Chancellor of Germany OHO, Von Bismarck.